Is the United States headed for a recession?

 Having your resume up-to-date and ready to go will allow you to move quickly in the event that your job ends immediately, and you need to start your new job search right away.

-If your resume could use a little makeover, make sure you stay tuned till the end of the video and I will share some great information on how to brush up your resume to ensure that it’s fantastic, and it’s ready to go.
+If your resume could use a little makeover, take the time now to brush it up and ensure that it’s fantastic and ready to go.

 Tip #3: Consider taking some continuing education courses